greim/Backbone-Subscriptions/readme.md

 It works, but it adds a separate event handler to `window` every time a new view is created.
 Each of these continues to run in the background forever, even if the view is no longer present in the DOM.
 Not only is it a CPU drain, but it's a memory leak, since functions stored on `window` (the event handlers) maintain reference chains back to every view instance ever created.
-Also, it's a potential source of non-performance-related bugs if the event handler does more than just operate on the view instance.
+Also, it's a potential source of non-performance-related bugs if the event handler is non-idempotent.
 Ad-hoc code can be written to avoid some of these penalties, but it's a common enough problem to merit a clean, reusable solution.

 ## Browser support

-Browsers that support [`getElementsByClassName()`](https://developer.mozilla.org/en-US/docs/Web/API/document.getElementsByClassName) or [`querySelectorAll()`](http://www.w3.org/TR/selectors-api2/) are supported.
+Any browser that supports [`getElementsByClassName()`](https://developer.mozilla.org/en-US/docs/Web/API/document.getElementsByClassName) or [`querySelectorAll()`](http://www.w3.org/TR/selectors-api2/) is supported.
 These methods are what enbable it to do lazy view discovery in a performant manner.
-In practical terms, this means that Backbone subscriptions should work in IE8 and above, plus any remotely modern webkit/gecko/presto.
+In practical terms, this means that Backbone subscriptions should work in IE8 and above, plus any remotely modern Webkit/Gecko/Presto.

 ## AMD/RequireJS